quantify-os/quantify-scheduler/docs/tutorials/Operations and Qubits.md

 ## Device and Hardware compilation combined: Serial Compiler

 {class}`~quantify_scheduler.backends.graph_compilation.SerialCompiler` can be used to execute the device and hardware compilation separately, or execute both in one call.
-Here we will not set the hardware configuration thus only executing `device-compile`.
+Here we will not set the hardware configuration thus only executing device compilation.
 The {ref}`Compiling to Hardware <sec-tutorial-compiling>` tutorial demonstrates how to set the hardware configuration.

 {class}`~quantify_scheduler.backends.graph_compilation.SerialCompiler` requires a {class}`~quantify_scheduler.backends.graph_compilation.CompilationConfig` and this holds both the device and hardware configurations (when set).
 In the example below, we generate a {class}`~quantify_scheduler.backends.graph_compilation.CompilationConfig` via  {meth}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice.generate_compilation_config` of {class}`~quantify_scheduler.device_under_test.quantum_device.QuantumDevice`.